 At the end of Queensland’s Gold Coast, you will find the marvellous Coolangatta and her neighbouring Greenmount Beach.
-You can get there by bus from Broadbeach.
+You can get there by bus from Broadbeach or any place on the highway.
 Once there, enjoy a stroll along the impressive promenade and look back at Surfers Paradise’s silhouette in the distance.
-Off the coast of Coolangatta Beach, you find that the surf is spectacular to watch at Kirra Beach.
+Off the coast of Coolangatta Beach, enjoy watching spectacular surf at Kirra Beach.

 On my 6-weeks solo trip to the Gold Coast, I went on short day-trips from Mermaid Beach.
-Here are some of the Gold Coast Hinterland Attractions that you can visit solo on a road trip or a guided tour.
+Here you can check all the things for a Road Trip to the Gold Coast Hinterland that you can visit on a self-drive trip or on a guided tour.

 Take a hinterland tour through the Gondwana Rainforests, an Australian World Heritage site full of ongoing geological processes, evolutionary history, and diverse species.

 Mount Tamborine is a place where you have to spend a weekend to experience the hinterland café culture.
 It is also well known for its epic waterfalls like the Curtis Falls, surrounded by lush rainforest, ferns, and strangler figs. When at Mount Tamborine, you must see the sprawling Mount Tamborine Botanic Gardens.
 This tropical garden is well manicured and has a lake complete with lilies, ducks, and a lovely quaint bridge.
 It is a place that you cannot miss.
-To get there, you need a rental car or join an organised day tour.
-I went on a self-drive trip to the region and loved it.
+I went on a self-drive trip and I loved it.

 Lamington National Park

-Take a Gold Coast sightseeing tour of Lamington National Park.
+Go on a trip to the Lamington National Park.
 It is located on the western side of the Lamington Plateau.
 It has some densely forested ranges and valleys that conceal the area’s ancient volcanic origins.
 This destination also allows camping in the Green Mountain camping area.
 Take your pick of half-day or full-day walks to explore the park entirely.
 You will get to see towering waterfalls, the wild rainforest and immerse yourself in nature.

 Springbrook National Park

-The Springbrook National Park is one of the protected national parks situated in Queensland.
+Springbrook National Park is one of the protected national parks situated in Queensland.
 It is a great spot to set down your camp amidst the breath-taking natural beauty.
-Don’t forget to take in the impressive waterfalls and intense rainforest all around.
+Don’t forget to take in the impressive Natural Bridge waterfall and intense rainforest all around.